situkangsayur/python-outfit/README.md

-# python-cloud
+# python-outfit
 utilities for distributed environment

-Python Cloud is set of dependencies across a range of python standard package for software development.
+Python Outfit is set of dependencies across a range of python standard package for software development.